-Video: Hockey talk with federal NDP leader Jagmeet Singh - Vernon Morning Star
+VIDEO: Hockey talk with federal NDP leader Jagmeet Singh - Vernon Morning Star

 “I like the resilience of Sidney Crosby,” said Singh.
 “A Canadian guy who’s playing at an incredible level, captain of the Penguins.
 Someone who’s kinda recovered through a lot of injuries, and kept on pushing through.”

-Singh is Penticton to help kick off local MP Richard Cannings’ re-election campaign with a Shindig in the Garden.
-The Shindig starts at 7 p.m. tonight, at the Linden Gardens in Kaleden.
-Admission is $20, and includes food and bubbly.
+Singh is Penticton to help kick off local MP Richard Cannings’ re-election campaign.

 To report a typo, email: editor@pentictonwesternnews.com.